Kevin Morris (businessman)

-Kevin Morris (born July 17, 1963) is an American lawyer, producer, and writer.
+Patrick Kevin Morris (born July 17, 1963) is an American lawyer, businessman, producer, and author.

 Education

-Morris graduated from Cornell University in 1985 with a B.A. in Government and spent a semester at the London School of Economics.
+Morris was raised in suburban Philadelphia in a family of Irish Catholic extraction.
+He graduated from Cornell University in 1985 with a B.A. in Government and spent a semester at the London School of Economics.
 He attended law school at New York University, where he received a J.D. in 1988.
+He later said he had studied law "because I wanted to know what the rules were, so I could break them."

 Career

-Morris is the founder and managing partner of the Morris Yorn Entertainment Law Firm, which represents major American media figures such as Trey Parker and Matt Stone, Matthew McConaughey, Mike Judge, Ellen DeGeneres, Scarlett Johansson, Zoe Saldana, Liam Hemsworth, Zach Galifianakis, Chris Rock, and Laura Linney.
+Morris was co-founder and managing partner of the Morris Yorn Entertainment Law Firm, now known as Yorn Levine Barnes Krintzman Rubenstein Kohner Endlich & Gellman since Morris left the practice in 2021.
+The firm represents or has represented such major American media figures such as Trey Parker and Matt Stone, Matthew McConaughey, Mike Judge, Ellen DeGeneres, Scarlett Johansson, Zoe Saldana, Liam Hemsworth, Zach Galifianakis, Chris Rock, and Laura Linney.

-He produced the 1997 documentary film Hands on a Hard Body, and co-produced the Broadway musical The Book of Mormon for which he won a Tony Award.
-He is also known for brokering the TV show South Park.
+He produced the 1997 documentary film Hands on a Hard Body, and co-produced the Broadway musical The Book of Mormon for which he won a Tony Award by Trey Parker and Matt Stone.
+He is known for brokering the TV show South Park, created by Parker and Stone.

-His articles on media and entertainment have appeared in The Wall Street Journal, Los Angeles Times and Filmmaker Magazine.
+His articles on media and entertainment have appeared in The Wall Street Journal, Los Angeles Times, and Filmmaker Magazine.
 His first collection of short stories, White Man's Problems, was released by Grove Atlantic's Black Cat imprint in January 2015, while his first novel, All Joe Knight, was published by Grove Atlantic in December 2016.

+Hunter Biden

+In 2024, it came to light that Morris had passed more than $6.5 million to Hunter Biden, son of president Joe Biden, in the form of loans, payment for artwork, and favors.
+Morris paid more than $875,000 for Hunter Biden's artwork and gave him flights on his private jet.
+After Morris testified in front of the House Committee on Oversight and Accountability, there were calls for his disbarment and further investigation.